Dundee: Education

-Colleges and universities

 Dundee is home to two universities and a student population of approximately 20,000.
 The University of Dundee became an independent entity in 1967, after 70 years of being incorporated into the University of St Andrews.
 It was founded in 1881 by Mary Ann Baxter and her distant cousin John Boyd Baxter as University College, Dundee, and teaching began in 1883.
 It fully merged with the University of St Andrews in 1897 and was reorganised as Queen's College, Dundee in 1954.
 Significant research in biomedical fields is carried out in the School of Life Sciences.
 The university is also home to Dundee Law School, situated in the Scrymgeour Building on the main campus and the School of Medicine, based at the city's Ninewells Hospital.
 The university also incorporates the Duncan of Jordanstone College of Art and Design and the teacher training college.

 Abertay University was founded as Dundee Institute of Technology in 1888.
 Previously, the buildings formed Bell Street Technical College, a further education college.
 It was granted university status in 1994 under the Further and Higher Education Act, 1992.
 The university is noted for its computing and creative technology courses, particularly in the fields of computer games technology and cyber-security.
 Notable alumni include David Jones, founder of DMA Design (now known as Rockstar North), Sir Brian Souter, founder of Stagecoach, and Lord Iain McNicol, former General Secretary of the Labour Party.

 Dundee College is the city's umbrella further education college, which was established in 1985 as an institution of higher education and vocational training.
-As of 2013, it merged with Angus College in Arbroath, to become Dundee and Angus College (D&A College).
+As of 2013, it merged with Angus College in Arbroath, to become Dundee and Angus College (D&A college).
 The Al-Maktoum College of Higher Education was established in Dundee in Blackness Road in 2002.
 It is a research-led institution of higher education which are currently offering programmes accredited by SQA in the study of Islam and Muslims, Arabic language and Islamic Economics and Finance.
 It is an independent institution.
 It is named after its patron, Hamdan bin Rashid Al Maktoum.